 We never wrote gift lists back then.
 Typically my mom asked what we would like to have.
 We were allowed to pick one item.
 All other pieces were clothing or other “everyday” things that had to be replaced anyhow.

 I don’t recall what I had chosen back then.
 It doesn’t play a role as the unexpected gift was the best Christmas gift I ever got from my parents when I was a teenager.
 It was a big box with different tongs, a pair of metal scissors, silver colored wire, beads and an instruction how to make fashion jewelry.

-I immediately started making jewelry when we were allowed to leave the family table.
+I immediately started being my own jewelry designer in my head.
+When we were allowed to leave the family table, I started immediately making my ideas reality.
 I was hooked.
 I loved making fashion jewelry so much that I ran out of material before the New Year started!

 I would love to show you a piece I made back then.
-However, I don’t have any of them anymore.
-Like the dolls, stuffed animals, clothing, bags, watches and other things I had in my childhood also the things I had as a teenager, the fashion jewelry pieces were just gone one day.
+I hope that’s not as bad as the lack of water that killed the Christmas spirit.
+Unfortunately, I don’t have any of the jewelry anymore.
+Like the dolls, stuffed animals, clothing, bags, watches and other things I had in my childhood, also the things I had as a teenager, the fashion jewelry pieces were just gone one day.
 Why is that?
 However, below is a sketch of the very first piece I made.